top of page

 Before we dive in, let it be known that there is no best brand when it comes to selecting a camera.
 Be it Canon, Nikon, Sony, or any of the other brands, it is all based on how comfortable you feel with the equipment, from handling the camera & buttons to navigating through its menu settings.
 I shoot Canon because that was the first camera that I purchased when I took the jump of moving up from a point and shoot.
 With that being said, let's jump in!

-For Real Estate Photography, my go to camera is a cropped sensor Canon 80D with a Canon 10-22mm lens.
-I like the versatility of this model, it can bracket 7 photos and it performs great under low light even without a flash.
-For Architecture Photography & Real Estate videos, I use a full frame Canon 5D Mark IV and mount it with a Canon 17-40mm lens.
+For regular day to day Real Estate photography, my go to camera is a cropped sensor Canon 90D with a Canon 10-22mm lens.
+I like the versatility of this model, it can bracket up to 7 images and it performs great under low light without a flash.
+For Architecture Photography & Real Estate videos, I use a full frame Canon 5D Mark IV and mounted with a Canon 17-40mm lens.
 I have a Canon battery grip on both bodies and believe me, you will be thankful for the extended battery life.
-The 80D uses the Canon BG-E14 and the 5DMK4 uses the Canon BG-E20 battery grips.
+The 90D uses the Canon BG-E14 and the 5DMK4 uses the Canon BG-E20 battery grips.
 Note that you will need an extra battery for each (the grip accommodates 2 batteries), so remember to pick up extra Canon LP-E6N Lithium-Ion battery packs.
 Lastly, some folks use a remote to trigger the camera.
 I find it unnecessary to carry yet another piece of gear when you can just use the camera timer instead (I set it to 2 seconds delay).

 Although there are many other items that I've obtained over the years, this is what I use for my day to day while shooting Real Estate photography.